Qindom/QIT/Api_Reference.md

     In:
-        training_data: string, the s3 path of training clf_type：string, the name of algorithm, in ["ADA_BOOST","RANDOM_FOREST","QBOOST_IT","DECISION_TREE","GRADIENT_BOOST","K_NEIGHBORS","LOGIC_REGRESSION","XGBOOST","LIGHTGBM","INFINITY"] auto_adjust=True: Boolean, if Qit do hyperparameter optimization automatically or not n_estimators=None: int, paramater from sk-learn algorithm
+        training_data: string, the s3 path of training clf_type：string, the name of algorithm, in ["ADA_BOOST","RANDOM_FOREST","QBOOST_IT","DECISION_TREE","GRADIENT_BOOST","K_NEIGHBORS","LOGIC_REGRESSION","XGBOOST","LIGHTGBM","INFINITY"]
+        Infinity is an algorithm developed by Qindom, Qboost_it is AutoML developed by Qindom.
+If you set clf_type as QBOOST_IT, qit will run and optimize all the algorithm automatically for you, and give you the best result. auto_adjust=True: Boolean, if Qit do hyperparameter optimization automatically or not n_estimators=None: int, paramater from sk-learn algorithm
         random_state=None: int, paramater from sk-learn algorithm